fd4s/fs2-kafka/docs/consumers.md

 ## Offset Commits

 Offsets commits are managed manually, which is important for ensuring at-least-once delivery.
 This means that, by [default](#default-settings), automatic offset commits are disabled.
-If you're sure you don't need at-least-once delivery, you can re-enable automatic offset commits using `withEnableAutoCommit` on [`ConsumerSettings`][consumersettings], and then ignore the [`CommittableOffset`][committableoffset] part of [`CommittableConsumerRecord`][committableconsumerrecord], keeping only the [`ConsumerRecord`][consumerrecord].
+If you're sure you don't need at-least-once delivery, you can re-enable automatic offset commits using `withEnableAutoCommit` on [ConsumerSettings][@:api(fs2.kafka.ConsumerSettings)], and then ignore the [`CommittableOffset`][@:api(fs2.kafka.CommittableOffset)] part of [`CommittableConsumerRecord`][@:api(fs2.kafka.CommittableConsumerRecord)], keeping only the [`ConsumerRecord`][@:api(fs2.kafka.ConsumerRecord)].

 Offset commits are usually done in batches for performance reasons.
 We normally don't need to commit every offset, but only the last processed offset.
 There is a trade-off in how much reprocessing we have to do when we restart versus the performance implication of committing more frequently.
 Depending on our situation, we'll then choose an appropriate frequency for offset commits.

-We should keep the [`CommittableOffset`][committableoffset] in our `Stream` once we've finished processing the record.
+We should keep the [`CommittableOffset`][@:api(fs2.kafka.CommittableOffset)] in our `Stream` once we've finished processing the record.
 For at-least-once delivery, it's essential that offset commits preserve topic-partition ordering, so we have to make sure we keep offsets in the same order as we receive them.
 There are then several functions available for common batch committing scenarios, like `commitBatch`, `commitBatchOption`, and `commitBatchWithin`.

 ```scala mdoc:silent
 object ConsumerCommitBatchExample extends IOApp.Simple {